Jan Žemlička

 About

 Hi!
-I am a Ph.D. candidate at the Department of Banking and Finance at the University of Zürich and the Swiss Finance Institute working under the guidance of Felix Kübler.
+I am a Ph.D. candidate in Finance at the University of Zürich and the Swiss Finance Institute working under the guidance of Felix Kübler.
 Previously, I was a student of Marek Kapička at CERGE-EI, and spent Fall 2022 as a visiting scholar at UPenn Economics under the supervision of Jesús Fernandéz-Villaverde.My research interests lie in macrofinance, monetary economics, and development of computational methods for solving models originating in those fields.You can find my CV attached here.

 RESEARCH